Royals' pitcher Danny Duffy arrested for DUI in Overland Park

 The case of a missing North Dakota woman who was eight-months pregnant at the time of her disappearance has reached a tragic end.More >

-Authorities say a teenager may be in danger after leaving her home without her parent’s permission.More >
+The Riverside Police Department says the teenage girl they believed to be endangered after leaving her home without her parent’s permission has been found and is safe.More >

-Authorities say a teenager may be in danger after leaving her home without her parent’s permission.More >
+The Riverside Police Department says the teenage girl they believed to be endangered after leaving her home without her parent’s permission has been found and is safe.More >

 Pastor Joel Osteen's Houston megachurch has rejected allegations that it isn't opening its doors to residents displaced by flooding, saying that it will do so on Tuesday.More >